 Regardless of where you buy your SIM, it needs to be registered and a data/voice package set up.
 Registration can be done in official carrier stores and some major electronics stores, or via a video chat-based system called WebID.

-Foreign credit cards are generally not accepted for buying data and voice packages, so have a German friend available or just use cash at a store.
+Foreign credit cards aren’t always accepted for buying data and voice packages: if that happens to you, have a German friend available or just use cash.

 To buy my card I walked to the local Handy store where I was staying in Timmendorfer Strand.
 I speak absolutely no German.
 The gentleman at the Handy store spoke only a few words of English, but generous use of hand gestures and grunting got me the available options and costs for each.